 Analyzing SPDR Dow Jones Industrial Average ETF's Unusual Options Activity

-On Thursday, shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw unusual options activity.
-After the option alert, the stock price moved down to $349.27.
+SPDR Dow Jones Industrial Average ETF (NYSE:DIA) shares experienced unusual options activity on Monday.
+The stock price moved down to $338.24 following the option alert.

 Three Indications Of Unusual Options Activity